MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### Can I upgrade from HoloLens 2 to HoloLens 2 Industrial Edition?

-We do not offer upgrades from HoloLens 2 to HoloLens 2 Industrial Edition.
+We don't offer upgrades from HoloLens 2 to HoloLens 2 Industrial Edition.